yellowcooln/meshcore-discord-relay/README.md

 - Only GroupText payloads are relayed (MeshCore text chat).
 If a matching channel secret is not provided, messages are skipped.
 - Dedupe is handled by message hash for 45 seconds by default (`RELAY_DEDUPE_SECONDS`).
-- MQTT defaults match `mesh-live-map` so you can reuse the same `.env` values for host, TLS, and topic.